zeromotivat1on/Race01/README.md

 • in case of invalid operation the program prints: Invalid operation: <value>\
 • in case of invalid operands the program prints: Invalid operand: <value>\
 • in case of invalid operation the program prints: Invalid result: <value>
 # Addition features:
 The program also implements calculations, when we have ? in operation.
 It find all necessary results and sort them in such order: + - * / .\
-Also, the program supports ? in operands and result, but with some restrictions:\
+Also, the program supports ? in operands and result, but with some restrictions.\
-it works, when we do not separate ? in operands or result, \
+It works, when we do not separate ? in operands or result:\
 Correct e.g. : "1??3" "??9" "123?"
 "12?????3" etc.\
 Incorrect e.g. : "?1?"
 "12??3?"
 "1?23??4?9" etc.